nnja/python/website/content/02-introduction-to-python/010-Best-Practices/02-brief-history.md

 This part is a bit of a stain on Pythons history.
 Python 3 was released 2008, and its adoption was slow.
 First and foremost because it took popular packages a fair amount of time to port over their code.

 This debate is now over.
 Python 2 will reach end-of-life in 2020, meaning that important updates - including security updates - will stop being released.
-That's why this course focuses on *Python3 only*
+That's why this course focuses on *Python3 only*.

 ### Why Python?